 Family Legacy: Breaking the Mold or Repeating Patterns?

-To learn more on this topic.
-The document analyses the repetition of behaviors and outcomes between parents and children, and describes the trends in a comprehensive set of key social indicators throughout the lifecycle in Latin America and the Caribbean.
+The document analyses the repetition of behaviors and outcomes between parents and children, and describes the trends in a comprehensive set of key social indicators throughout the life cycle in Latin America and the Caribbean.

 Suzanne Duryea is a Principal Research Economist in the Social Sector of the IDB.